Goddess Flight Guidance, Answers, Insight, Connections

 Introduction to I - Ching

-By Lillian Too
+by Lillian Too

 The seasoned wisdom of thousands of years has gone into the makings of the I-Ching.
 Both branches of Chinese philosophy - Confucianism and Taoism have their common roots in this ancient calssic, known also as The Book of Changes.
 The I-Ching alone, among all the Confucian Classics, escaped the great burning of the books under emperor Chin Shih Huang Ti in 213 BC.